 One might not realize the unique aesthetic of Star Wars at first glance.
 It is a movie done largely in the traditional Hollywood "invisible" editing style.
 This is meant to make a seamless viewing process for the audience.
 Nevertheless, with enough digging, one can find an aesthetic in anything.
-I will only bring up two signatures of Star Wars.
+I will only bring up three signatures of Star Wars.
 The first is the opening title crawl.
-It is something that no one at the time and I can't recall anyone since using.
+It was a throwback at the time and has not been used so iconically since.
 The second is the scene transitions.
 Many involve showing a setting before moving in, often with some form of action, such as a flying spaceship, involved.
 I guess this could be considered a form of establishing shot.
-Also, as a throwback, George Lucas brought back the wipe for a scene transition.
-The wipe was so old it was new.
+Also, as another throwback, George Lucas brought back the wipe for a scene transition.
+Many of the techniques in Star Wars were so old they were new.

 Perhaps the most important element of the entire Star Wars saga, including Episode IV, is the music.
 It is arguably the most iconic film score of all time.
 Right from the beginning, you are taken to a new universe through the power of music.
 The entire movie is a reel-to-reel music soundtrack.
 Some of the most prominent themes include, Leia's theme, the Skywalker theme and the opening title, not to mention the jazzy works of the cantina band.
 Each theme conveys a certain mood, but is never generic.
 The music touches on universal feelings and is used to heighten scenes, but is also distinctly Star Wars.
 The themes are not only distinctly Star Wars, but distinctly the characters to which they are tied.
 They move in and out in variations according to which characters the scene belongs to.